How to Install GCC and Development Tools on RHEL-based Systems

 Compile C++ Code in Linux

 Don’t let this simple example make you think that ccache is not useful.
 You will come to know what a great tool ccache is when recompiling a large source code file.
-The same principle applies for C programs as well.
+The same principle applies to C programs as well.

 Summary